netfoundry/MEC/Azure/PublicMEC/README.md

     ```
 1. Repeat all previous steps for this location
     ***
     <u>Note:</u> Recommended way to enroll you identities is to use ziti binary.
+Can dowload the latest binary from [openziti releases](https://github.com/openziti/ziti/releases)

     EC Type Private Key
     ```bash
-    edge enroll -a EC -j <your identity name>.jwt -o <your identity name>.json --rm
+    ziti edge enroll -a EC -j <your identity name>.jwt -o <your identity name>.json --rm
     ```
     RSA Type Private Key
     ```bash
-    edge enroll -a RSA -j <client identity name>.jwt -o <client identity name>.json --rm
+    ziti edge enroll -a RSA -j <client identity name>.jwt -o <client identity name>.json --rm
     ```
     ***
 1. Install grcp client app on your laptop and create the identity for it.